Skip to main content

 SeasonalFestive

-Spoon sweets made from preserved fruits, nuts, or vegetables in syrup.
-Served as a sweet treat with coffee or as a dessert.
+Spoon sweets: fruits, nuts, or vegetables preserved in syrup.
+They're offered with coffee or eaten on their own as a small dessert.

 vegetarianContains: nuts